-Laura Vasilyeva (formerly Laura Protano-Biggs) is a musicologist currently completing her first book Opera and the Built Environment.
-This book examines the teatro all’italiana—the horseshoe structure that was the architectural model for thousands of theaters across the world in the nineteenth century.
-With a focus on four main themes – “Surfaces” – “Atmosphere” – “Acoustics” – “Thresholds” – the book makes a case for the teatro all’italiana as a medium, an environment, that determined what it meant to compose, to feel, to listen.
-In turn, it demonstrates that however much the auditoria of these theaters feel like self-enclosed worlds, the teatro all’italiana, like all architectural structures, irrepressibly impacted locations far removed in time and space.
-From the subterranean quest for colors with which to adorn their interiors to the environmental consequences of their mass construction, these theaters serve as a reminder that even in the auditorium of the teatro all’italiana—its ‘inner sanctum’—the outside world and its geopolitics was ever on show.
+Laura Vasilyeva (formerly Laura Protano-Biggs) is an Associate Professor of Musicology and associated faculty in Italian Studies.
+Trained as a researcher of nineteenth-century Italian Opera, her research has centered to date on themes of opera, environmental catastrophe, and race.
+Her first book, Opera and the Built Environment (University of Chicago Press, 2025) considers an architectural form realized hundreds of times over within the Italian peninsula alone—and thousands of times across the globe—since the 1800s.
+The teatro all’italiana is now known for its characteristic tiers of stacked boxes and dominant red hue.
+With a focus on four main themes – “Surfaces” – “Atmosphere” – “Acoustics” – “Thresholds” – the book makes a case for the teatro all’italiana as a medium, an environment, that determined what it meant to listen, to watch, to feel.
+In turn, it demonstrates that however much the auditoria of these opera houses feel like self-enclosed worlds, teatri all’italiana, like all architectural structures, have irrepressibly impacted locations and people outside them, from the subterranean quest for colors with which to adorn their interiors to the environmental consequences of their mass construction.
+Ultimately, the book demonstrates, even in the rarified auditorium of the teatro all’italiana—its ‘inner sanctum’—the outside world and its geopolitics are ever on show.

-Vasilyeva was the recipient of a 2018 Johns Hopkins Catalyst Award to enable work on her first book.
-In 2019 Vasilyeva was Visiting Assistant Professor in Musicology at the University of Pennsylvania.
-In 2022 she is a Visiting Fellow at the University of Cambridge (St. John’s College), working on her second book Skin: Musical Encounters at the Surface.
+Vasilyeva was the recipient of a 2018 Johns Hopkins Catalyst Award and a 2024 Peabody Institute Dean’s Accelerator Award.
+In 2019 Vasilyeva was Visiting Assistant Professor in Musicology at the University of Pennsylvania and in 2022 Visiting Fellow at the University of Cambridge (St. John’s College).
+She is currently working on a new book, entitled Skin: Musical Encounters at the Surface.

 Vasilyeva is committed to the crafting of scholarship that is accessible to a broad public, and is always pleased to hear from arts organizations looking to further outreach.
 Recent collaborations include talks for the Washington National Opera, Opera Philadelphia / FringeArts and the Shriver Hall concert series.

 Vasilyeva also has broad teaching interests and encourages students who would like to work with her to be in touch.
 Students are also encouraged to work with her in one of the several courses she offers.
-Recent seminars have included Sound Studies, Current Trends in Musicology, Buildings for Music: Theorizing Musical Infrastructures, Technologies in the Concert Hall and Opera House and Vocal Contests.
+Recent seminars have included Opera Fever in the 1800s, Sound Studies, Current Trends in Musicology and Vocal Contests.

 Education